asyncgui/asynckivy/README.md

     # keyword-arguments are the same as kivy.animation.Animation's.
     await ak.animate(widget, width=200, t='in_out_quad', d=.5)

-    # interpolate between the values 0 and 200 in an asynchronous manner.
+    # interpolate between the values 0 and 200 in an async-manner.
     # keyword-arguments are the same as kivy.animation.Animation's.
     async for v in ak.interpolate(0, 200, s=.2, d=2, t='linear'):
         print(v)